 In the end, it’s really a compromise.
 The chemistry between buyer and seller is unpredictable.
 If there is an agent with the buyers, it’s best to stay out of their way and let them do what they do.
 If the house is a good fit and priced right, it won’t really matter what you do or don’t do.
 As we like to say, the market never lies–not ever.

-Keep the questions coming and I’ll do my best to answer them all as quickly as possible.
-Ask me your questions here any time.
-I read and reply to every email so don’t be afraid to ask me anything.
+Keep the questions coming, and I’ll do my best to answer them all as quickly as possible.
+Hit me up HERE with your thoughts and comments.
+I read and respond to every email…eventually.

 To get started listing your property:

 - Select the package that fits your needs.

 - Use Promo Code BLOG to save $25 at checkout.